Sheld5/Racetrack_v2/README.md

 ## Installation

-To run the game follow these steps:
+To run the game do one of the following:

-- Download the project from the github page.
+- Download the jar file. (/out/artifacts/Racetrack_v2_jar/Racetrack_v2.jar)

-- Run Ant in the main directory.

-    - Ant will create compiled code in the /out/production directory and runnable jar file in the /out/artifacts directory.
+- Download the source code and run Ant, which will compile the code and create the jar file as well.

-- Run the jar file.

 ## Basic rules